Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-350/Vyos_reference.md

 set firewall name {NAME1-TO-NAME2} default-action drop set firewall name {NAME1-TO-NAME2} enable-default-log

-# Assign the firewalls to the zones (following above name scheme, from is first work)
+# Assign the firewalls to the zones (following above name scheme, from is first word)
 set zone-policy zone {NAME2} from {NAME1} firewall name {NAME1-TO-NAME2}

 # Create the rules in the firewalls, increment rule number by a factor (10 for example)